ankemo/prog-exercise7/README.md

 prog-exercise7
 ==============
 The purpose of this R package is the final exercise of the programming ERIM course.
-The use of the package functions AddTwo and AddFour allow for the addition of the numbers 2 and 4 to any value, array or matrix.
+The use of the package functions AddTwo and AddFour allow for the addition of the numbers 2 and 4 to any number, array or matrix.

 Versions
 ==============